AAISSJ/AAISSJ/README.md

 - 🎙️ I’m passionate about using NLP technologies to understand how people communicate and what they need!
 - 🔍 I also love expanding my interests into multimodal learning, exploring how it can enhance these capabilities.
-- 👩‍💻 Learning new things really excites me, and that’s why I feel so connected to the fast-paced world of AI.
+- 👩‍💻 Learning new things really excites me, and that’s why I feel so connected to the fast-paced world of AI!

 <br><br>